 “View Waterbody Details” provides information on the waterbody assessed and shows the assessment status individually for total nitrogen or nitrate-nitrite, total phosphorus and chlorophyll-a.

 When sufficient data is available, “View Waterbody Trends” will show a graph of annual geometric mean concentrations (AGMs) for each of the displayed parameters over the last 10 years.
 The AGMs included in the most recent waterbody assessment are highlighted as blue or purple depending on the outcome of the assessment as attaining standards or not, respectively.
 The parameter of interest is selected above the graph title.
 A second graph shows all monitoring data for the selected analyte for the last 10 years from representative stations used for the waterbody assessment.
 “Get More Data” allows users to search for additional monitoring data from the Watershed Information Network.

 - For some other waters, the applicable criteria are based on nutrient loading (e.g., kilograms per year) instead of a concentration (e.g., milligrams per liter) or the standard is not an annual geometric mean.

 - Some waterbodies have site-specific, loading-based criteria (e.g., pounds per year) that were set when the department adopted a Total Maximum Daily Load for the water.
-As such, these waterbodies will continue to be identified as meeting or not meeting its their criteria until the department can confirm the nutrient loading criteria have been achieved, irrespective of the nutrient concentration results of routine monitoring.
+These waterbodies will continue to be identified as meeting or not meeting its their criteria until the department can confirm the nutrient loading criteria have been achieved, irrespective of the nutrient concentration results of routine monitoring.

 Data & Methodology